Back to The Triumph

 "He that shall persevere unto the end, he shall be saved." - Matthew 24:13

-Triumph is promised, but not cheaply. reaches glory through perseverance, not through momentary enthusiasm.
+Triumph is promised, but not cheaply. reaches glory through perseverance, not through enthusiasm that burns brightly and fades.
 Because of that, hope must be protected by prayer and reparation.
-Without them, the faithful become tired, reactive, or inwardly defeated long before the end.
+Without them, souls become tired, reactive, and inwardly defeated long before the end arrives.

 Catholic hope is not a mood.
-It is sustained fidelity under .
-That is why this chapter joins perseverance and reparation to hope.
+It is fidelity sustained by .
 Hope is preserved by souls that pray, endure, and repair what sin has damaged.

-Our Lord teaches perseverance unto the end.
-St. Paul teaches that the sufferings of the present time are not worthy to be compared with the glory to come.
+Our Lord teaches perseverance unto the end.[1]
+St. Paul teaches that present sufferings are not worthy to be compared with the glory to come.[2]
 The Psalms show the just crying out under pressure without ceasing to trust.
-Scripture therefore describes hope as tested, purified, and made durable through trial.
+Scripture therefore presents hope as tested, purified, and made durable through trial.

-Reparation belongs here because love does not remain passive before injury.
-When holy things are profaned and truth is betrayed, the faithful answer not only with protest but with prayer, , and loving amendment.
+Reparation matters here because love does not remain passive before injury.
+When holy things are profaned and truth is betrayed, the faithful answer not only with protest, but with prayer, , and acts of loving amendment.

 The saints knew that reparation strengthens hope.
-Devotion to the Sacred Heart, the Sorrows of Our Lady, vigils, fasts, and hidden sacrifices keep the soul from becoming only a spectator of crisis.
+Devotion to the Sacred Heart, the Sorrows of Our Lady, vigils, fasts, hidden sacrifices, and acts of restitution keep the soul from becoming a spectator of crisis.
 They make the soul a cooperator under .

-also knows that perseverance is begged for.
-Final endurance is not presumed.
-It is sought humbly, day by day, by those who know their weakness and trust God's constancy.
+also teaches that perseverance is begged for.
+Final endurance is never presumed.
+It is sought humbly, day by day, by souls who know their weakness and trust the constancy of God.

 Whenever Catholic life has survived long eclipse, it has been sustained by hidden reparation as much as by public controversy.
 Households, monasteries, priestly sacrifices, and quiet faithful souls have kept hope alive when grand systems failed.